Francisco

 Francisco is the Spanish and Portuguese form of the masculine given name Franciscus.

 Nicknames

 In Spanish, people with the name Francisco are sometimes nicknamed "Paco".
-San Francisco de Asís was known as Pater Comunitatis (father of the community) when he founded the Franciscan order, and "Paco" is a short form of Pater Comunitatis.
+San Francisco de Asís was known as Pater Communitatis (father of the community) when he founded the Franciscan order, and "Paco" is a short form of Pater Communitatis.

 In areas of Spain where Basque is spoken, "Patxi" is the most common nickname; in the Catalan areas, "Cesc" (short for Francesc) is often used.
 In Spanish Latin America and in the Philippines, people with the name Francisco are frequently called "Pancho".
-"Kiko" is also used as a nickname, and "Chicho" is another possibility.
+"Kiko"and "Cisco" is also used as a nickname, and "Chicho" is another possibility.

 In Portuguese, people named Francisco are commonly nicknamed "Chico" (shíco).
-This is also a less-common nickname for Francisco in Spanish.